 Meet the Department

-The chief and deputy chief of police are responsible for strategic planning, directing Department operations, and working with the city manager, city council and citizens to ensure peace and public safety on Bainbridge Island.
+The chief of police provides general management direction and control for the department.
+The chief and deputy chief of police are responsible for strategic planning, and for collaborating with the city manager, city council and community members to ensure peace and public safety on Bainbridge Island.
 They also serve as media contacts, initiate and supervise community outreach events, represent the department at community functions, and work with community groups to shape a collective vision of policing.
 Administrative staff also maintain intergovernmental relationships with other regional law enforcement agencies, first responders, homeland security, the U.S. Coast Guard, and the Washington State Department of Transportation.

 The administrative supervisor oversees records and evidence, and assists the chief and deputy chief of police with accounts payable, budgeting, calendaring, complaints and recognition, contracts, correspondence, projects, training and travel logistics, and special events.

-The primary responsibility of the Department's two police clerks is to organize, preserve, maintain, reproduce, and disseminate department records of all kinds including case files, correspondence, contracts, complaints and evidence according to Washington State Law.
+The primary responsibility of the department's two police clerks is to organize, preserve, maintain, reproduce, and disseminate department records of all kinds including case files, correspondence, contracts, complaints and evidence according to state law.

 Police clerks greet citizens in person, by phone, and via email to evaluate and address all types of inquiries and requests.
 They provide fingerprinting services, issue concealed weapons permits, register home and business alarms, issue pet licenses, respond to public disclosure requests, seal records, check and quash bench warrants, enter protection orders, process stolen property into the state WACIC system, and much more.